 This course provides an introduction to health information management and the organization of healthcare delivery in the acute care setting.
 Analysis of health records in paper, hybrid and electronic formats will form the basis of classroom discussion.
 Emphasis is on the documentation requirements for licensure, accreditation and certification.
 Other topics include data sets, storage and retrieval and the use and structure of healthcare data.
 Hands-on activities build on lecture topics such as record assembly and analysis, chart location, master patient index, physician documentation and release of information.
-Prerequisite: Grade of "NC" or higher in RDG 050, or a reading score of 20 or higher on the ACT, or 80 or higher on the COMPASS test, or 40 or higher on the ASSET test.
+Prerequisite: Grade of "NC" or higher in RDG 050, or satisfactory score on the Reading placement assessment.